 Hi, I'm Andy Casey

-I'm a Research Fellow of Astrophysics and Statistics at Monash University, in the beautiful city of Melbourne, Australia.
+I'm an astrophysics and statistics researcher at Monash University, in the beautiful city of Melbourne, Australia.

-I am broadly interested in stars, and I'm particularly interested in what the chemical abundances of stars can tell us about how planets form, all the way to how galaxies evolve.
+Within astrophysics I am broadly interested in stars, and I'm particularly interested in what the chemical abundances of stars can tell us about how planets form, all the way to how galaxies evolve.
+More broadly I am interested in physics, statistics, machine learning, and information theory.
 Some of my research themes are listed below.

-If you are a student interested in doing an astronomy project then you should contact me because I give my most exciting research ideas to students, and those change as quickly as research does!
+If you are a student interested in doing an astrophysics or statistics project then you should contact me because I give my most exciting research ideas to students, and those change as quickly as research does!

 Stars form in groups, but then soon move away from each other.
 That means that where a star is now does not reflect where it was born, which makes it difficult to understand how our galaxy has evolved.
 Astronomers can measure the amount of different chemical elements (e.g., iron, calcium) in a star's photosphere, and these stay mostly the same throughout a star's life, giving each star a chemical fingerprint that reflects where and when it formed.